Coros Dura Review: Outstanding Battery Life and Simplicity, with Drawbacks

 A: Almost every review I’ve read seems to say it is.
 Hmmm.
 Strange.

-I can certainly confirm that if I look at its GPS tracks, it is as good as just any other bike computer, as it should be with dual frequency precision.
+I can certainly confirm that, based on its GPS tracks, it is as good as any other bike computer, as it should be with dual-frequency precision.

 Yesterday, I did a sneaky 50-miler around the Surrey hills with friends, and you can see the top blue track from the Edge 1050 below.
 I had to look very hard for sections where the Dura’s red track differed and showed through, and I highlighted those.
-These differences are trivial to the point of irrelevancy.
+These differences are trivial, to the point of being irrelevant.
 However, if I zoomed in and recalled exactly where I cycled, Dura was probably MORE accurate than Edge 1050 by a couple of metres in those spots.

 Here are four other relatively long rides.
 There’s nothing to see here.
 All is good in GPS-land.